joshre/joshre.github.io/resume.md

 the first place, and usually, it just looks like building things with valid syntax.
-Additionally, we experienced numerous hotels that would get drive-by ADA lawsuits because of a failed lighthouse test, or government contracts that had an extremely high standards based on what the de rigueur WCAG was at the time.
+Additionally, we experienced numerous hotels that would get drive-by ADA lawsuits because of a failed lighthouse test, or government contracts that had an high standards based on what WCAG was at the time.

 ### Servers / DevOps